Frequently Asked Questions

 Visit this interactive map to see how many systems have been installed near you.
 You can also find local community solar projects here.

-5. How much does Staten Island New York solar cost?
+5. How much does New York solar cost?

 The cost will depend on your system’s size, site conditions, equipment selected, and method of payment.
 Be sure to check references and get a few price quotes from participating contractors to determine the cost and purchasing method that is best fit for your home.
 NY-Sun also offers financing options and incentives for New York residents looking to go solar.